h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 **Multimodal Densities**

 As :math:`p` closes in on 1, the Tweedie density function becomes multimodal.
 This means that the optimization procedure will fail since it will not be able to find the global optimal point.
 It will instead arrive at a local optimal point.

+As a conservative condition, to ensure that the density is unimodal for most values of :math:`y,\phi`, we should have :math:`p>1.2`.

 Hierarchical GLM